sparkbox/standard/software/apache/README.md

        </Directory>
     </VirtualHost>

-Save this file, and restart apache.
+Save this file.

+### Finishing up

+  1. Make sure httpd is configured to start on reboot: `brew services restart httpd`
+  1. Restart Apache with the changes made: `sudo apachectl -k restart`

 ### Add the site to your `hosts` file
 With `sudo` open `/etc/hosts` and add the following to the end of the file: